mfx9/mrtp/README.md

 In step 2, run *make* in the Mrtp/ folder.
 A Python library Mrtp.so will be generated that is ready to use in a Python script.

-See the attached scripts Draw.py and Draw2.py for examples of use.
+For more information, see the attached scripts in the examples folder.

 ### Gallery